-- 16.7.2.2 Mutually agreed restrictions must not be used in safeguarding cases. - 16.7.2.3 The relevant Lead Volunteer must meet with the volunteer and agree the specific restrictions that will be put in place.
-These restrictions must not last for more than four weeks.
+Mutually agreed restrictions must not be applied in safeguarding cases.

+The relevant Lead Volunteer must meet with the volunteer and agree the specific restrictions that will be implemented.
+These restrictions must not have a duration of more than four weeks.

-These restrictions must be approved by the relevant Lead Volunteer's own Lead Volunteer (for example, County Lead Volunteer in the case of a District Lead Volunteer)and, to ensure clarity, the volunteer must receive the restrictions in writing together with a mutually agreed action plan.
+The restrictions must be approved by the relevant Lead Volunteer's own Lead Volunteer (for example, County Lead Volunteer in the case of a District Lead Volunteer) and, to ensure clarity, the volunteer must receive the restrictions in writing along with a mutually agreed action plan.

-- 16.7.2.4 Once the period of restrictions ends, the relevant Lead Volunteer and their own Lead Volunteer (for example County Lead Volunteer in the case of a District Lead Volunteer) must agree to one of these outcomes:
+Once the restriction period ends, the relevant Lead Volunteer and their Lead Volunteer (for example County Lead Volunteer in the case of a District Lead Volunteer) must agree to one of these three outcomes:

-- a) remove the restrictions, or
+- a) remove the restrictions

-- b) suspend the individual (16.7.4), or
+- b) suspend the individual (see 16.7.4)

-- c) carry out a formal role review (16.6.3)
+- c) conduct a formal role review (see 16.6.3)